🔗 What is internal linking in SEO? (Direct answer)

 4. Anchor Text Strategy: The Complete Guide

 Anchor text is the visible, clickable text of a hyperlink.
-For internal links, anchor text is a direct signal to Google about what the destination page covers.
+For internal links, it's a direct signal to Google about what the destination page covers.
 With external backlinks you're at the mercy of whoever's writing about you.
 With internal links, you choose the anchor text every time.
-Getting this right is one of the easiest wins in SEO.
+A Zyppy SEO study found that pages with more anchor text variations receive higher click-through rates in Google, and pages with URL-anchored internal links averaged approximately 50% more organic traffic than comparable pages without them.
+Anchor text strategy sits alongside the broader on-page elements covered in the on-page SEO guide.

 | Anchor Text Type | Example | Best Use Case | Effectiveness |